-\textbf{Dataset and Metrics} We conduct experiments on the $256\times 256$ ImageNet dataset.
+\textbf{Dataset and metrics.} We conduct experiments on the $256\times 256$ ImageNet dataset.
 All diffusion models are trained on the ImageNet training split, and all metrics are evaluated on the ImageNet validation split.
-For reconstruction metrics, we consider PSNR, LPIPS, SSIM, and rFID, as these are standard metrics for evaluating VAEs.
-For non-reconstruction metrics, we consider diffusion loss and other loss functions designed to optimize VAEs for improved diffusion model performance, such as EQ Loss, SE Loss, VF Loss, and GMM Loss \citep{Kouzelis2025EQVAEER, Skorokhodov2025ImprovingTD, Yao2025ReconstructionVG, chen2025aligning}.
-To study the correlation of these metrics with the gFID of the diffusion model, we evaluate the Pearson correlation coefficient (PCC) and Spearman rank correlation coefficient (SRCC) between the metrics and gFID.
+As reconstruction metrics, we consider PSNR, LPIPS, SSIM, and rFID, which are standard metrics for evaluating VAEs.
+As non-reconstruction metrics, we consider diffusion loss, as well as objective functions designed to improve the diffusion performance of VAEs, including EQ Loss, SE Loss, VF Loss, and GMM Loss \citep{Kouzelis2025EQVAEER, Skorokhodov2025ImprovingTD, Yao2025ReconstructionVG, chen2025aligning}.
+To quantify how well each metric predicts diffusion sample quality, we report the Pearson correlation coefficient (PCC) and Spearman rank correlation coefficient (SRCC) between each metric and gFID.

-\textbf{VAE and Diffusion Models} We evaluate 13 VAEs with publicly available checkpoints; the details of these models are provided in Table~\ref{tab:vaes}.
-Some of these VAEs, such as SD-VAE, IN-VAE, QW-VAE, FLUX-VAE, and SD3-VAE \citep{rombach2022high,Yao2025ReconstructionVG,flux2024,esser2024scaling,wu2025qwen}, are optimized solely for reconstruction.
-Some VAEs incorporate equivariance regularization, such as EQ-VAE \citep{Kouzelis2025EQVAEER}.
-Others employ contrastive learning-based image encoders, such as VA-VAE, SOFT-VQ, MAE-TOK, DE-TOK, DM-VAE, REPAE-VAE, and RAE \citep{Yao2025ReconstructionVG,chen2025softvq,chen2025aligning,yang2025latent,ye2025distribution,Leng2025REPAEUV,zheng2025diffusion}.
-We include VAEs with diverse latent dimensions, ranging from the standard $4\times 32\times 32$, to large $768 \times 16 \times 16$, and even 1D latent $128 \times 32$.
-Furthermore, these VAEs also differ in model architecture, including both UNet and ViT models.
-We have not included some VAEs, such as Align-TOK, FLUX-SE, FAE, and FlatDINO \citep{chen2025aligning,Skorokhodov2025ImprovingTD,Gao2025OneLI,CalvoGonzalez2026LaminatingRA}, as no official checkpoints have been released for these models.
+\textbf{VAEs and diffusion models.} We evaluate 13 representative VAEs with publicly available checkpoints; details are provided in Table~\ref{tab:vaes}.
+These VAEs cover diverse latent dimensions, architectures, and training objectives.
+Some, such as SD-VAE, IN-VAE, QW-VAE, FLUX-VAE, and SD3-VAE \citep{rombach2022high,Yao2025ReconstructionVG,flux2024,esser2024scaling,wu2025qwen}, are optimized solely for reconstruction.
+EQ-VAE additionally incorporates equivariance regularization \citep{Kouzelis2025EQVAEER}.
+Other VAEs, including VA-VAE, SOFT-VQ, MAE-TOK, DE-TOK, DM-VAE, REPAE-VAE, and RAE, employ contrastive-learning-based image encoders or representation-alignment objectives \citep{Yao2025ReconstructionVG,chen2025softvq,chen2025aligning,yang2025latent,ye2025distribution,Leng2025REPAEUV,zheng2025diffusion}.

-For all VAEs, we train two diffusion models of different sizes, SiT-B and SiT-XL, on their latent spaces.
-All diffusion models are trained using the Adam optimizer for 40 epochs.
-We evaluate gFID for both with and without classifier-free guidance (cfg).
+For each VAE, we train two diffusion models of different sizes, SiT-B and SiT-XL, in the corresponding latent space.
+All diffusion models are trained for 40 epochs using the Adam optimizer.
+We report gFID both with and without classifier-free guidance (CFG).